Arul-/Restler6Application/README.md

 ```

 On your development machine, you can run the development server by
+running the

+    php artisan serve

-running the `php artisan serve` on the project root.
-This will run the php development server at
+on the project root.
+This will run the php development server at port 8000 on localhost by default.
-port 8000 on localhost by default.
-If you need to change that you may use the command line
-options as shown below
+If you need to change that you may use the command line options as shown below

     php artisan serve --port=8080

-This project also comes with swagger ui for testing and documenting the api.
+This project also comes with API Explorer based on swagger ui for testing and documenting the api.
 You can access that
 using the following url

 http://localhost:8000/explorer/

 ![Explorer Default-App](https://raw.githubusercontent.com/Arul-/Restler6Application/gh-pages/default-app.png)

-#### How it works?
+## How it works?

 `index.php` in the public folder includes the `autoload.php` in `bootstrap` folder which internally
 uses composer autoloader.
-This enables lazy loading for all db related classes.
+This enables lazy loading for all db and laravel related classes.
 Only when you call
 one of the DB related class, database engine is initialized.
+So we get a very performant application.

-#### More Documentation
+### More Documentation

 Refer to all database related sections on [Laravel 8 website](https://laravel.com/docs/8.x).

-#### What to do next?
+### What to do next?

 This app uses sqlite database by default.
 So make sure the file exists
 by running the following command in the terminal